pilosophos/pilosophos-site-v1/_soapbox/snw-season-1.md

 ---
-title: Soapbox
+title: 'Star Trek: Strange New Worlds, Season 1'
-description: A page full of my half-baked opinions
+description: 'My half-baked opinions on Star Trek: Strange New Worlds, Season 1'
-layout: writing
+layout: soapbox
-tags: nonfiction opinion
+tags: ['TV', 'Star Trek']
 ---
-# Soapbox
-In an attempt to practice expressing my opinions more, I've created this page to store all my half-baked opinions about things.

-## Star Trek: Strange New Worlds, Season 1
+# Star Trek: Strange New Worlds, Season 1
 Written 24 January 2025

 Some Trekkie friends of mine enthusiastically recommended Strange New Worlds <span class="text-muted">(SNW)</span> to me which, after the horrible disaster that was Discovery, I was hesitant to pick up.
 I didn't actually start watching it until after finishing Lower Decks and learned that Paramount canned it.
 What am I supposed to watch now?
 [The Animated Series](https://memory-alpha.fandom.com/wiki/Star_Trek:_The_Animated_Series)?
 So SNW it was.

-### Story and characters
+## Story and characters

 The story of SNW is alright, but its characters― well...
 I don't think they're quite there yet.
 I feel like the shock of seeing all these characters from The Original Series <span class="text-muted">(TOS)</span> that now look and sound so different has yet to subside, and I don't know if SNW Spock will ever match up to the platonic ideal of TOS Spock I already have in my brain.